 When growing up, I had to carry a paper and pen with me in order to communicate with people if I had difficulties understanding them.
 It was a slow process because you needed to wait for the other person to write on a notepad to respond.
 Now almost everyone has a smartphone and can type on their own devices without me waiting for them to be done typing on my phone.
 Smartphones have a notepad app that anyone can open and use to type what they want to say.
 You can also use a speech technology on a phone that translates speech to text.
 It is not accurate and still cannot replace human captioners, but it is great for informal communications.

-If you are an organization or a business owner new to deafness, you can get a free “Communication Tips” PDF by subscribing to Audio Accessibility newsletter.
+Are you an organization or a business owner new to deafness?
+Do you want to learn more about how to improve your communication with deaf people?
+You can get a free “Communication Tips” PDF by subscribing to Audio Accessibility newsletter.